Raimel Tapia Player Props: Brewers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is seventh in the league with a collective 9.3 strikeouts per nine innings.

-- The Phillies have the 13th-ranked team ERA across all MLB pitching staffs (4.12).
+- The Phillies have a 4.09 team ERA that ranks 13th across all league pitching staffs.

-- The Phillies rank 11th in baseball in home runs surrendered (104 total, 1.1 per game).
+- Phillies pitchers combine to allow 104 home runs (1.1 per game), the ninth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.